 The main reason I wanted to start this site was to share what I've learned, which is quite a lot over the years! - and I am still learning every day...

-- I am by no means perfect or totally organised, and that's absolutely fine.
-I don't believe it's possible for anyone to be 100% organised as the goal posts are always moving (life changes!) - so instead you should focus on creating organisation for how you live and for your particular home.
+- I don't believe it's possible for anyone to be 100% organised as the goal posts are always moving (life changes!) - so instead you should focus on creating organisation for how you live and for your particular home.

 - You only need to be as organised as you want to be - deciding what "organised" means to you will ensure you can create the right systems and routines and habits that will get you there.